sendhilg/water-flow-calculator/README.md

     $ tox -e flow_calculator

 The application prompts the user to input the values for the below.
 * `Quantity` Quantity of water poured.
 * `Row Number` Row number for the glass.
-* `Glass Nmber` Glass number for on the row for which the flow needs to be calculated.
+* `Glass Nmber` Glass number on the row for which the flow needs to be calculated.

 ### Example
 ```